MichaelTanji/pwnagetopaycheck/Marketing.md

 ## Message

 What problem do you solve?
-Why you over the competition?
-Think about all the question you ask when you're deciding to make a major purchase; that's what everyone else is going to be asking you.
+Why choose you over the competition?
+Think about all the questions you ask when you're deciding to make a major purchase; that's what everyone else is going to be asking you.
 You need to have answers.
 Compelling answers.

+*But I hate hype and buzzwords.*

+Nobody says you have to like them.
+Nobody says you have to **use** them.
+The only thing that matters is ensuring that your message gets through.
+If you're selling to an unsophisticated audience, it doesn't make sense to get pedantic.
+If everyone you talk to say "cybersecurity" and it makes you cringe, suck it up. *You have to communicate in the language of your customers.* Picking a fight or pulling a Poindexter about language is a sure-fire way to ensure you never get a chance to make your pitch.

 ## Medium

 ### Website

 You need a website.
 It doesn't have to have all the bells and whistles, but it needs to present your message, demonstrate (to a degree) how what you're offering works, and attempt to compel visitors to act (call to action).
+When they are done working through your site they should feel like, "yeah, I need to push that button to learn more."

 *What about pricing?*

 It depends on what you're offering, but I think we're all fans of listing pricing up front.
 Is there anything more annoying than looking for pricing and being told 'call us'?
 You know what that means: talking to a sales guy.
 Maybe there is no way around that.
 Maybe what you're offering is fairly complex and it requires a high-touch approach, which is totally legit.
-But not putting pricing up probably hurts more than it helps.
+But not putting pricing up to some degree hurts more than it helps.

 ### Social Media